-What is a Pre-Screening Interview?
+What Is a Pre-Screening Interview?

 A pre-screening interview is a conversation that occurs before an official job interview.
 Recruiters and HR representatives use it to narrow down the pool of candidates for a position, eliminating those who don’t meet the minimum job requirements before passing qualified applicants on to the hiring manager.

-Pre-screening interviews consist of basic questions like ‘tell me about your background’ and ‘why are you interested in this position?’
+Pre-screening interviews consist of basic questions like ‘Tell me about your background’ and ‘Why are you interested in this position?’
 It’s not a deep dive into a candidate’s past experience; rather, it’s a way to quickly identify whether they hold the skills necessary to do the job.
 This phase may also consist of skills assessments designed to verify an applicant’s technical capabilities.

 Pre-screening interviews protect hiring managers’ time since hiring is not their full-time job.
 They’re also overseeing their department’s operations, so they can’t spend all day talking to candidates only to discover that some of them can’t fulfill the basic job duties.